© 2024 Melanie White

 I hire coaches to coach me through the year in different areas to help me recommit to my health habits or motivators.

-Having outside eyes on your business, or to help you recognise what’s working, trends over time and identify which areas of your business need attention, is the best way to maintain the health and wellbeing of your business.
+Having outside eyes on your business, or helping you recognise what’s working, and trends over time and identify which areas of your business need attention, is the best way to maintain the health and well-being of your business.

 If you know anything about how the human body works, you know that it’s only by changing things up regularly that you get progression and growth.

 It’s only by changing your exercise routine that you maintain fitness and strength.

 It’s only by learning new things that you grow your knowledge and mental capacity.

 Without changing things up and committing to growth, you risk becoming stagnant and bored.

 The same thing goes with business.